 On UberX Share rides, drivers may pick up multiple passengers and drop them off at different destinations, all guided by the driver app.

-All ride requests are labeled with the ride type, so you will know ahead of time if the ride is going to be a Share ride.
+All ride requests are labeled with the UberX Share ride type, so you will know ahead of time if the ride is going to be a shared ride.

 How does driver pay work for UberX Share?

-Drivers are paid UberX rates for Share rides.
-Currently there is no extra pay for doing multiple pickups and drop-offs on one Share ride.
+Drivers are paid UberX rates for UberX Share rides.
+Currently there is no extra pay for doing multiple pickups and drop-offs on one shared ride.

-That means that if you’re in an upfront pricing market, you will receive the pay that you see in the up front estimate.
-And if you’re in a rate card market you will be paid mileage + time.
+If you’re in an upfront pricing market, you will receive the pay that you see in the upfront estimate.
+If you’re in a rate card market you will be paid mileage + time.

-Ride bonuses like Surge and Boost apply to Share rides, and will be indicted on the ride request screen.
+Ride bonuses like Surge and Boost apply to shared rides, and will be indicted on the ride request screen.

 How to opt out of UberX Share rides

-In some cities, UberX share is listed individually in your Preferences, which allows you to easily toggle shared rides on or off.
+In some cities, UberX share is listed individually in your Preferences (example pic below), which allows you to easily toggle shared rides on or off.

 But in other cities, UberX and UberX Share are bundled together.
 In that case, you can only turn off shared rides by also turning off UberX rides.